jimdavis1/Viral_Annotation/README.md

 `get_transcript_edited_features.pl` This script reads a GTO (that has already been processed by annotate_by_viral_pssm-GTO.pl) and finds sequences that have undergone transcript editing, updating the resulting CDS or mat_peptide to ensure we get the correct protein sequence.<br><br>

 `viral_genome_quality.pl`  This script reads the GTO and evaluates the genome quality based on CDSs and mat_peptide features present, and their copy number.
 It also evaluates the contigs based on copy number and the proteins they encode.
-It is intended to be run downstream of annotate_by_viral_pssm-GTO.pl and get_transcript_edited_features.pl<br><br>
+It is intended to be run downstream of annotate_by_viral_pssm-GTO.pl and get_transcript_edited_features.pl.<br><br>

-`Viral_PSSM.json`  This file contains BLAST and ORF parameters per feature.<br><br>
+`Viral_PSSM.json`  This file contains BLAST and ORF calling parameters per feature.<br><br>

 `Viral-Rep-Contigs` This is the directory of representative contigs that guides the program to the closest set of PSSMs.<br><br>